SahilNalavade/CodeFobe/README.md

 ## How to Run Locally

-### Prerequisites
+## Running the Application Locally

-Before you begin, make sure you have the following installed:
+1. Make sure you have [Node.js](https://nodejs.org/) installed on your machine.

-- Node.js and npm (Node version 12 or higher)
-- Expo CLI (install globally using `npm install -g expo-cli`)
-- Expo Go app installed on your mobile device (iOS or Android)

-### Installation

-1. **Clone the Repository:**
-2.
+2. Install [Expo CLI](https://docs.expo.dev/get-started/installation/) globally by running the following command:
+    ```bash
+    npm install -g expo-cli
+    ```
+3. Clone this repository to your local machine:
-3. **Navigate to the Project Folder:**
+4. Navigate to the project directory:

-4. **Install Dependencies:**
-   `npm install`

-### Running the App
+5. Install dependencies:
+    ```bash
+    npm install
+    ```

-1. **Start the Expo Development Server:**
+6. Start the Expo development server:
-   `expo start`

-   This will start the Expo development server and open the Expo DevTools in your default web browser.

-2. **Scan the QR Code:**
+    ```bash
+    expo start
+    ```
-   - Open the Expo Go app on your mobile device.
+7. Open the Expo Go app on your mobile device.
-   - Use your device's camera to scan the QR code displayed in the Expo DevTools or terminal.
+8. Scan the QR code displayed in the Expo DevTools or terminal with your Expo Go app.

-3. **View the App:**
-   Your React Native Expo app should now be running on your mobile device.
+9. The app will be loaded on your mobile device.

 ## Additional Notes

-- Make sure your development machine and mobile device are connected to the same network for QR code scanning to work.
+ Make sure your development machine and mobile device are connected to the same network for QR code scanning to work.
 - If you encounter any issues, refer to the [Expo documentation](https://docs.expo.dev/) or community forums for assistance.
-- Feel free to customize and enhance the app to meet your specific requirements.
+- This project consists of three main files:
+  - `App.js`: The main entry point of the application.
+  - `UserDetails.js`: A component responsible for displaying user details.
+  - `NavigationButtons.js`: A component providing navigation buttons for moving between user data.

 ## Demo